kylemathenia/Blackjack/README.md

 ## Other Interesting Takeaways
 1) How slowly you lose money playing perfect basic strategy.
-2) How much quicker you lose money if you play basic strategy just a little bit wrong.
+2) How much quicker you lose money if you play basic strategy just a little wrong.
-3) How much quicker you lose money if you are close to bankrupt, or don't bring a decent bank roll.
+3) How much quicker you lose money if you are close to bankrupt, or don't bring a decent bankroll.
-4) You have roughly a 1/100 shot of playing a lifetime worth of $25 blackjack hands (100,000 rounds) and actually coming out ahead.
-Not great odds, but better than I would have guessed.

 Playing $25 hands, the loss rate is:
 - Basic strategy:                     $0.155 per round